Reading progress: 0 percent

 This expansion made rock richer, but it also made it less immediately open.
 The album-as-art model favored artists with access to time, money, studio experimentation, and label support.
 As budgets grew, so did hierarchy.
 Size began to carry prestige of its own.

 Even so, the gains were substantial.
 Albums allowed rock to place loud tracks next to fragile ones, aggression next to reflection, and ambition next to intimacy.
-Heavy music would later depend on exactly that ability to stretch and manage tension over time rather than spending all its force at once.
+Heavy music would later depend on that ability to stretch and manage tension over time rather than spending all its force at once.

 The Ceiling That Lowered: Women in Rock's Golden Era